DavyJonesLocker/ember-appkit-rails/README.md

   * `--skip-route` - When present a route will not be generated.
   * `--ember-path` - This is the root path to be used for your Ember application.
 Default value: `app/assets/javascripts/`.

+* `ember:helper NAME`

+  Creates a helper using the provided name in `app/assets/javascripts/helpers/`.

 TODO: Add details about writing es6 modules

 ## Authors ##